Derick Dillard’s Latest Twitter Post Backfires, Jill Duggar Counters Husband With Baby Oriented Instagram

 Ever since Derick Dillard attacked a transgender TLC star on Twitter, he has been receiving a lot of sarcastic remarks on his Twitter posts.
-On top of his transphobic tweets, he also failed at making a successful crowdfunding campaign, which ended when the host website, Pure Charity, took it off for violating its Terms of Use.
+On top of his transphobic tweets, he also failed at making a successful crowdfunding campaign, which ended when the host website, Pure Charity, took it off for violating its terms of use.
 To counter the negative press that her husband has generated, Jill Duggar has kept her Instagram family oriented, giving updates on her baby boys.

-Early in August, he declared on Twitter that “transgender is a myth” and shared a link to I Am Jazz, a TLC show that features Jazz Jennings.
+Early in August, Derick declared on Twitter that “transgender is a myth” and shared a link to I Am Jazz, a TLC show that features Jazz Jennings.
 This was his first of many posts about how he does not believe in gender fluidity.

 About a month after that, he shared an online brochure about how transgender is a manmade concept and how Christian parents have to defend their kids against the current trends.